Skip to Content

 IX CAT IK is a restaurant offering unique and delicious authentic Mayan food in the heart of Valladolid.

 The setting is gorgeous.
-You feel as though you have been transported somewhere else with the fantastic decorations, greenery, and even live music.
+You’ll feel as though you have been transported somewhere else with the fantastic decorations, greenery, and even live music.
 The servers here go out of their way to create a memorable experience.

+IX CAT IK uses local ingredients and vegetables from their garden and prepares all the meals from scratch.
 The Kuum steamed pumpkin is a popular dish and is super yummy.
-Remember to order a Mayan chocolate dessert.
-A little bit of chocolate heaven!
+Remember to order a Mayan chocolate dessert for a little bit of chocolate heaven!

 We loved the warm and hospitable atmosphere, and the presentation of the dishes was a work of art.
 Very colorful and bursting with distinctive traditional flavors!